Unique and Handcrafted

 Based in Tucson since July 2020, Cave Paper is owned and operated by Zoë Goehring.

 Cave Paper was founded in Minneapolis in 1994 by Amanda Degener and Bridget O’Malley.
-They began production in a historic warehouse basement, appropriately dubbed “The Cave” due to its rough-hewn stone walls, lack of windows, and chilly temperatures.
+They began production in a historic warehouse basement, appropriately nicknamed “The Cave” due to its rough-hewn stone walls, lack of windows, and chilly temperatures.